siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

          [Waiting]: Waiting for service "cri" to be "up", service "networkd" to be "up", service "timed" to be "up" (3m18s ago)
 ```

-If `kubelet` is not running, it might be caused by wrong configuration, check `kubelet` logs
+If the `kubelet` is not running, it may be due to invalid configuration.
-with `talosctl logs`:
+Check `kubelet` logs with the `talosctl logs` command:

 ```bash
 $ talosctl -n <IP> logs kubelet